How we do it:

 While the techniques vary widely for catching salmon, the two techniques we most commonly employ are trolling with Cannon electric downriggers or Mooching (drifting with bait).
 Each style has its place and we will explain how and why we are using one technique or the other.
 By the end of the day of fishing, you will likely be well versed in both.

 On the Gray Light, you will only use the best tackle.
-We selected Abu Garcia Revo “Beast” bait casting reels spooled with 16 pound Berkley pro spec line and Berkley IM6 graphite mooching rods.
-Our trolling gear consists of custom Penn Torque 12 reels, which have been specially modified to have a very smooth drag in exactly the range needed for this kind of fishing and they are paired with custom Penn downrigger rods.
+We selected Shimano Tekota line counter bait casting reels spooled with 22 pound Momoi Diamond monofilament line and Edge Rods by Gary Loomis for mooching rods.
+Our trolling gear consists of custom Shimano Tekota trolling reels and they are paired with Edge custom downrigger rods.
 The downrigger system works best when the tackle is matched to this style of fishing.
 We also have lighter (4 kg) tackle, available for those wishing to use that for Silver Salmon fishing.

 The bottom line is Salmon often hold at a specific depth and getting bait or lures to that feeding zone is critical to catching fish.
 Each technique achieves this objective differently and depending the conditions, one way is often superior to the other.
 Having right gear to do both is important to insure your best shot at a great day of fishing.
 We keep all our tackle very light, so you can enjoy the battle with each and every salmon you hook.